screwdycrow/Funcron/README.md

 ## Examples

-Depending on your enviroment you'll have to require Funcron, or include id directly on your browser via script tags
+Depending on your enviroment you'll have to require Funcron, or include it directly on your browser via script tags

 Funcron accepts one object as arguement with the following parameters: